purr/soundcloud-aiogram/README.md

 - Album artwork is included when available
 - Placeholder audio uses direct URL reference (no downloading or caching)

+## Error Handling

+The bot features sophisticated error handling that distinguishes between different types of errors:

+- **Permission errors**: When the user hasn't started the bot or has privacy settings that prevent direct messages, the bot shows a 🔒 **Permission Required** button with clear instructions on how to resolve the issue.

+- **System errors**: For technical issues with the download or processing, the bot displays a ❌ **System Error** button with information about the problem.

+Both types of errors are handled with minimal disruption to the user experience:

+- Only the buttons are updated, preserving the original message content
+- The user can click on error buttons to get more information
+- "Try Again" buttons are provided for easy retry

+The bot now uses a single-message approach for downloads, where it first sends a message with track information, then updates that same message with the audio file once downloaded, creating a cleaner chat experience.

 ## Technical Details

 - Built with aiogram v3 for Telegram Bot API